autistic-symposium/master-algorithms-py/trees/README.md

 <br>

 * deletion is a more complicated operation, and there are several strategies. one of them is to replace the target node with a proper child:
-  	- if the target node has no child: simply remove the node
+  	- if the target node has no child (it's a leaf): simply remove the node
   	- if the target node has one child, use the child to replace the node
   	- if the target node has two child, replace the node with its in-order successor or predecessor node and delete the node